qmeeus/balanced-view/README.md

 # Twitter Trolls Unveiled

 This is a project for the class Knowledge and the Web of the Master in Artificial Intelligence of KU Leuven.
 The app is available [here](https://fact-checker.herokuapp.com/).
+Quentin Meeus & Calum Thornhill.

 ## Requirements
 - docker (yup that's it !)